Are you concerned that your child has trouble paying attention to you when you’re talking?

 A speech-language pathologist, or speech therapist, can help.

-It’s interesting to note that ADHD is not considered a learning disability, even though it can cause issues with learning.
+It’s interesting to note that ADHD is not considered a learning disability.

-So while there is some overlap with learning disability speech therapy and ADHD, they’re not exactly the same.
+So, while there is some overlap with learning disability speech therapy and ADHD, they’re not exactly the same.

 What Are The Symptoms Of ADHD?